Darvid-223/battleship/README.md

 - [OpenAI's ChatGPT](https://openai.com/): Assisted in validating code, checking spelling, providing translations, offering coding advice, and supporting the refinement of the website's content and functionality.
 ChatGPT also played a role in generating content for documentation and assisting with real-time troubleshooting during development.

 - [Fontstyle](https://pypi.org/project/fontstyle/): Used to apply styles such as bold and italic to terminal text for enhanced user experience.

+- [PEP8CI](https://pep8ci.herokuapp.com/): Used for validating Python code to ensure adherence to PEP 8 standards.

 ## Deployment